 Tell me a little bit about your company and what you do

-Well, it’s a small startup based in Mississauga, and I’m really passionate about design in general – be it in web, or in graphic.
+Well, it’s a small startup based in Mississauga, and I’m really passionate about design in general – be it on the web, or in the graphic.
 I believe design can deliver strong messages that can help any businesses flourish and thrive.

 And, how do I say your company’s name?

-“It-Khan”, actually it’s loosely transcribed from the arabic word, which means perfect, or striving for proficiency.
-There is not a perfect literal translation to English.
-And, I like the IT, because it’s related to the information technology field.
+“It-Khan”, actually it’s loosely transcribed from the Arabic word, which means perfect, or striving for proficiency.
+There is not a perfectly literal translation to English.
+And, I like IT, because it’s related to the information technology field.
 I initially wanted to write it as iTCan instead of iTQan, but the domain was already taken (and, “Can” would have eluded to Canada).

 What kind of preference do you have in terms of work that you do?
 What kinds of technologies do you focus on?

-Of course, no one can do everything, so I’m limiting myself to static websites (very easy), but also rich content or database driven websites.
+Of course, no one can do everything, so I’m limiting myself to static websites (very easy), but also rich content or database-driven websites.
 I’m depending heavily on CMS (content management systems).
 One of the best CMS’s I feel is ExpressionEngine.
-I have almost four years experience working with Expressions Engine.
+I have almost four years of experience working with Expressions Engine.
 I’ve developed some big sites in ExpressionEngine.

 How do you feel about WordPress?